More experts now recommend medical masks. Good ones are hard to find.

-Although federal officials have not changed their guidance on medical masks, experts’ suggestions are prompting questions about whether and how to access these face coverings as the new virus variants threaten the country’s tenuous progress against the outbreak.
+Although federal officials have not changed their guidance on medical masks, experts’ suggestions are prompting questions about whether and how to access these face coverings as the variants threaten the country’s progress against the virus.

 Do we have enough medical masks yet?

-While the initial shortage has abated, there still aren’t nearly enough medical masks for health-care workers, let alone other people.
-Demand for N95s is 500 to 1,000 percent higher than it was a year ago, said Megan Ranney, co-founder of Get Us PPE, which helps frontline workers obtain personal protective equipment.
+The initial shortage has eased, but there still aren’t enough medical masks for health-care workers, let alone others.
+Demand for N95s is 500 to 1,000 percent higher than it was a year ago, said Megan Ranney, co-founder of Get Us PPE, which helps front-line workers obtain personal protective equipment.

-Even many health-care workers at well-financed hospitals wear N95s for anywhere from a day to a month, instead of changing them in between patients like they did pre-pandemic.
+Even many health-care workers at well-financed hospitals wear N95s for anywhere from a day to a month, instead of changing them in between patients like they did before the pandemic.
 Smaller facilities are struggling even more, Ranney said.
 Some are relying on KN95s, a Chinese equivalent that U.S. health-care workers consider less desirable.

 N95s, which once cost $1 or less each, now sell for up to $5.
 And for both N95s and KN95s, a surge of fraudulent or faulty products on the market has sometimes made identifying high-quality options difficult.